avcoder/unit07-lesson01/slides.md

 - Deploy https://github.com/avcoder/deploy-front to Netlify or other
 - Deploy https://github.com/avcoder/deploy-back to Render or other
-- What issues come up when trying to make it work.
+- What issues come up when trying to make it work?
 How did you resolve it?

 ---
 transition: slide-left